manroygood/roy-goodman/content/courses/math222/matlabAssignments/SIR_computation.md

 __NJIT Math 222, Spring 2021__
 __Due Friday, April 30__

+{{% callout warning %}}
+There is a bug in the software used to typeset mathematics in this webpage. :frowning_face: Some equations may appear cut off or obstructed by white boxes.
+Changing the size of the browser window, or adjusting the font size in the browser, usually alleviates this.
+{{% /callout %}}

 This is the second part of a two-part assignment.

 ## Part 1